fusion809/fusion809.github.io-old2/_posts/2016/02/PMS/APT/apt.md

 deb http://debian.mirror.digitalpacific.com.au/debian/ jessie-updates main deb-src http://debian.mirror.digitalpacific.com.au/debian/ jessie-updates main
 ~~~

+.
+One disadvantage of APT, as opposed to DNF, yum or ZYpp, is that it cannot be used to download a package and install it from a specified URL.
+Instead, if one wishes to install a `.deb` package from a URL one has to run something like:

+{% include Code/codeu.html line1="wget $URL" line2="sudo dpkg -i $package.deb" line3="sudo apt-get -f install" %}

+where `$URL` is the URL you wish to install the Debian package from, while `$package` is the package's name, without its `.deb` file extension.
+The third of these lines installs any missing dependencies that are available from enabled repositories (listed in `/etc/apt/sources.list`) and then will install the `$package.deb` file, if line 2 failed to, due to missing dependencies.
+I have heard that later releases of APT may be able to install local packages and do dependency management without `dpkg` having to be explicitly called.
+In other words, these later releases of APT may be able to install a package from URL with just two commands, namely:

+{% include Code/codeu.html line1="wget $URL" line1="sudo apt-get install $package.deb" %}

 ### Speed
 Running {% include Code/coders.html line1="time apt-get install -y --reinstall vim" %} gives: